hddm-devs/hddm/docs/source/lan_add_custom_lans.rst

 .. code:: ipython3

     custom_network = hddm.torch.mlp_inference_class.load_torch_mlp(model = 'ddm')  # or any class with a valid predict on batch function

+**NOTE:**

+Above, for simplicity, we load a network that is already available in HDDM.
+You would call you own code instead.

 .. code:: ipython3